 Since 1993, the International Energy Agency (IEA) has provided medium- to long-term energy projections using the World Energy Model (WEM).
 The model is a large-scale simulation model designed to replicate how energy markets function and is the principal tool used to generate detailed sector-by-sector and region-by-region projections for the World Energy Outlook (WEO) scenarios.
-Updated every year and developed over many years, the model consists of three main modules: final energy consumption (covering residential, services, agriculture, industry, transport and non-energy use); energy transformation including power generation and heat, refinery and other transformation; and energy supply.
-Outputs from the model include energy flows by fuel, investment needs and costs, CO2 emissions and end-user pricing.
+Updated every year and developed over many years, the model consists of three main modules: final energy consumption (covering residential, services, agriculture, industry, transport and non-energy use); energy transformation including power generation and heat, refinery and other transformation - such as Coal to Liquids or hydrogen production; and energy supply.
+Outputs from the model include energy flows by fuel, investment needs and costs, CO2 emissions and end-user prices.